mbeddr/mps-platform-docs/src/doc/docs/mps_internal/open_api.md

     ActionUtils.updateAndPerformAction(action<openHtmlReport>, event);
     ```

-    Since this is based on IDEA components, we need to get the `getNodeEditorComponent`, which is not part of the openapi.
+    Since this code is based on IDEA components, we need to get the `getNodeEditorComponent`, which is not part of the Open API.
 That's why we need to downcast it to the EditorComponent class.

     Note: `action<…>` comes from the ^^jetbrains.mps.lang.plugin^^ language.

 !!! question "How to shut down MPS programmatically?"

     In normal conditions, one can use `#!java ApplicationManager.getApplication().exit()`.
-If this doesn't work, an exception
+If this doesn't work, throw an exception
-     can be thrown on purpose.
+    on purpose.

-!!! question "How can you react to opening and closing of projects?"
+!!! question "How can you react to the opening and closing of projects?"

     Register a {{ mps_url("jetbrains.mps.project.ProjectManagerListener") }} in a plugin via the class
     {{ mps_url("jetbrains.mps.project.ProjectManager") }}.